TheAlexClavijo/R36S-Clone-console-backup---GA36-MB-V1.1-20251025-EmuELEC-4.7-/README.md

 ---

+## ❓ FAQ (Frequently Asked Questions)

+### ❓ Is this a custom firmware or mod?
+No. This is a **1:1 image of the original SD card** that came with the console.
+Nothing has been modified.

+---

+### ❓ Can I use this on a different R36S model or board?
+No. This image is **ONLY compatible with the GA36-MB V1.1 motherboard**.
+Using it on other boards may result in a non-booting system.

+---

+### ❓ Can I use a 64 GB SD card?
+No. A **128 GB SD card is required**.
+Using smaller cards is not recommended and may fail.

+---

+### ❓ Why is the backup split into multiple files?
+To keep the project **100% free** and avoid paid hosting services.
+All parts must be downloaded and extracted together.

+---

+### ❓ Where is the `.img` file?
+The `.img` file is inside the extracted archive.
+You must first extract `R36S_GA36-MB_V1.1_EmuELEC_4.7.7z` before flashing.

+---

+### ❓ The console shows a black screen.
+What should I do?
+- Verify your motherboard version
+- Use a high-quality 128 GB SD card
+- Reflash the image carefully
+- Try a different SD card reader if possible

+---

+### ❓ The first boot takes a long time.
+Is this normal?
+Yes.
+On first boot, EmuELEC may resize partitions.
+**Do not power off the console during this process.**

+---

 ## ⭐ If this repository helped you

 Please leave a star ⭐ so others can find it more easily.